|Jason Wittman - Photography|

 I have enjoyed a long career as a noted press photographer as well as a photo portrait artist.
 My career in photography began in High School as the Photo Editor of both the student newspaper and the yearbook and has sustained for over 45 years.
 During that time I also found time to publish two separate lines of greeting cards featuring my work, in addition to ,my widely heralded close-up flower posters.

 After 20 years, I hung up my press pass to concentrate full time on both of my passions, creating exquisite works of photographic art and capturing the essence and character of my clients in their photographs.
 My fine art photographs can be seen at my on-line catalog.
 These prints are now available in limited editions with my personally preparing each print using state-of-the-art archival quality materials.
-My commercial photography website is http://jasonshots.com my Wedding Photography site http://HollywoodWeddingPix.com and my People In Love Photography site
+My commercial photography website is http://jasonshots.com and my latest site for my Wedding Photography business is http://HollywoodWeddingPix.com

 I am a member of the Press Photographers ' Association of Greater Los Angeles(PPAGLA), The Los Angeles Digital Imaging Group(LADIG),the American Society of Magazine Photographers (ASMP) and The Professional Digital Imaging Association (PDIA)